devopsgroup-io/catapult/README.md

 If you do not use SendGrid as your SMTP relay provider in your website software SMTP configuration, then the following default configurations will apply to assist with email deliverability:

-* SPF DNS record: If your website's domain is configured to use Cloudflare, Catapult will automatically configure a SPF record for each environment.
+* SPF DNS record: If your website's domain is configured to use Cloudflare, Catapult will automatically configure an SPF record for each environment.
 * TLS message encryption: If the receiving mail server supports it, the message will be TLS encrypted.

 **Bounce Management**